dtccx/DistributedWebApp/README.md

 1. In datasture, the var's first word must be Uppercase; Otherwise Json or other function will not get them. : )
 2.  like.js cannot be recognized by js file. :) rename it!!!

-## Picture explaination for The Web each function:
+## Picture of tests for each function:
 1. Login and sign up Main Page:
 ![](img/img01.png)
 ![](img/img11.png)